CDC National Healthcare Safety Network (NHSN) Digital Quality Measures (dQM) Content Package IG

 Figure 1: How NHSNLink Works

-Figure 1: Flowchart showing the process NHSNLink uses collect and provide data to NHSN as described in the body of the text
+Figure 1: Flowchart showing the process NHSNLink uses collect and provide data to NHSN as described in the body of the text in this page.

 5. Ingestion and reporting: The NHSN Application ingests and analyzes the MeasureReport bundles and makes reports available to facilities via secure NHSN user interface.